jmschrei/bpnet-lite/README.md

 ## Python API

+> [!Warning]
+> This is no longer accurate as of v0.9.2 with the switch to the PeakNegativeSampler.
+I will update soon.

 If you'd rather train and use BPNet/ChromBPNet models programmatically, you can use the Python API.
 The command-line tool is made up of wrappers around these methods and functions, so please take a look if you'd like additional documentation on how to get started.

 The first step is loading data.
 Much like with the command-line tool, if you're using the built-in data loader then you need to specify where the FASTA containing sequences, a BED file containing loci and bigwig files to train on are.
 The signals need to be provided in a list and the index of each bigwig in the list will correspond to a model output.
 Optionally, you can also provide control bigwigs.
 See the BPNet paper for how these control bigwigs get used during training.